PlanetHunt/satgen/README.md

 SATGEN
 ======
 A python tool for massive satellite debris mitigation analysis.
-This tool uses two wellknown systems.
+This tool uses two well-known systems.
 ESA MASTER and DRAMA and also the STELA tool.
 It is still in development with new features adding.